-Substitute teachers face one of the most challenging jobs in education today.
+Substitute educators face one of the most challenging jobs in education today.
 As a substitute, you are expected to step into an unknown class, often in an unknown building, at a moment's notice, and pick up ongoing lessons without the benefit of knowing exactly where a teacher left off or what material students already have covered.

 Districts expect you to arrive prepared and professional.
 Students hope that lessons will be interesting and fun.
 And as an outsider to this particular class, you'll need savvy classroom management skills to successfully motivate students who may have a history of behavioral issues of which you are unaware.